abiktairov/nirm/README.md

 # nirm
-Somw scripts to configure Kubernetes cluster
+Some scripts to configure Kubernetes cluster